can-er/azure-vm-templates/README.md

 # Azure VM templates

-These scripts allow to create a set numbers of VMs.
+These scripts allow to create a set numbers of VMs that I use regularly.
+Feel free to pick and share it.

 ----------------------------------------------
 ### Software requirements